How to reduce false alarms

 We recommend inspecting your system on an annual basis for the following:

 - Check for sensor damage or looseness.
 After your panel is disarmed, regularly perform check-ups on your sensors to ensure they are secure and cannot be jiggled loose with everyday activity, e.g. opening and closing a door

 - Keep your security system clean.
-Dust, cobwebs and other particles in the home can trigger your sensors.
-Once they are dusty or are placed in an area where there is more dust than usual, e.g. a laundry room, they are more prone to react.
-Make sure to keep your home clean and tidy to avoid false alarms
+Dust, cobwebs and other particles in the area can trigger your sensors.
+Once they are dusty or are placed in an area where there is more dust than usual, they are more prone to react.
+Keep this in mind should you undergo any renovations

-- Assess sensor sensitivity when making modifications to your home.
-If you're changing the setup of your home, make sure to consider your security system setup so that your daily activities do not cause false alarms.
-For example, in your new living room set-up could your curtains trigger a motion detector if a window is left open?
-Can your new windows be inadvertently opened by a strong breeze?
+- Assess sensor sensitivity when making modifications to your layout.
+If you're changing the setup of your business, make sure to consider your security system setup so that your daily activities do not cause false alarms.
+For example, make sure not to point motion sensors toward the street as people walking on the street can trigger an alarm.

 - Replace your batteries regularly.
-Your TELUS SmartHome Security mobile app will alert you if your device is reaching a low battery level.
-Changing the batteries on a regular basis can help prevent false alarms and ensure your home is secure at all times.
+Your TELUS Secure Business app will alert you if your device is reaching a low battery level.
+Checking and changing the batteries on a regular basis can help prevent false alarms and ensure your business is protected at all times.
 Please visit our battery replacement support page for more information at

 - By default your panel is programmed to show police, fire and auxiliary panic buttons

-- If you find yourself triggering false alarms by pressing these buttons, to have them removed from your home screen
+- If you find yourself triggering false alarms by pressing these buttons, contact us to have them removed from your home screen